 Thursday within the Octave of Easter

-“While they were talking about this, Jesus himself stood among them and said to them, ‘Peace be with you.’
-They were startled and terrified, and thought that they were seeing a ghost.
-He said to them, ‘Why are you frightened, and why do doubts arise in your hearts?
-Look at my hands and my feet; see that it is I myself.
-Touch me and see; for a ghost does not have flesh and bones as you see that I have.’
-And when he had said this, he showed them his hands and his feet.
-While in their joy they were disbelieving and still wondering, he said to them, “Have you anything here to eat?”
-They gave him a piece of broiled fish, and he took it and ate in their presence.
+“As they were saying this, Jesus himself stood among them, and said to them, ‘Peace to you.’
+But they were startled and frightened, and supposed that they saw a spirit.
+And he said to them, ‘Why are you troubled, and why do questionings rise in your hearts?
+See my hands and feet, that it is I myself; handle me, and see; for a spirit has not flesh and bones as you see that I have’” (Lk 24-36-39).

 Compiled by Sarah Ciotti

 Reviewed by Fr.
 Hugh Feiss, OSB, STD

 Revised Standard Version, s.v.
 “Luke, The Gospel According To.”